 Bill Harrah met with the local fraternity of senior gaming advisors, Nick Abelman, Bill Graham, and Jim McKay, and waited to be accepted.
 Eventually, respected ex-bootlegger Cal Custer, a long-time customer of John Harrah’s law firm and previous owner of Nick Abelman’s Stateline Country Club casino, stood up for Bill and his partners.
 After an exchange of cash, the new business ventures got the green light.

-Income from the Circle Game back in California allowed Bill and Rob Ring to reopen down the street at 14 E. Commercial Row.
-The new Harrah’s Tango (bingo) Club was a success, and the upgrades to the interior and the heating system for guest comfort would become a hallmark of the Harrah business philosophy.
+Income from the Circle Game back in California allowed Bill and Rob Ring to reopen down the street at 14 E—Commercial Row.
+The new Harrah’s Tango (bingo) Club was a success, and the interior and heating system upgrades for guest comfort would become a hallmark of Harrah’s business philosophy.

-Virgil Smith, who ran the gaming at Colbrandt’s and the Wine House next door, became a friend and financial supporter who helped Harrah move into better quarters on N. Virginia Street, where he joined the Reno Club and Harold’s Club.
-The early 1940s saw an influx in local clubs opening as well as the first casino on the Las Vegas Strip, the El Rancho Vegas opened their doors.
+Virgil Smith, who ran the gaming at Colbrandt’s and the Wine House next door, became a friend and financial supporter who helped Harrah move into better quarters on N—Virginia Street, where he joined the Reno Club and Harold’s Club.
+In the early 1940s, there was an influx of local clubs, and the first casino on the Las Vegas Strip, the El Rancho Vegas, opened its doors.

 Harrah’s casino on Virginia Street expanded backward across the alley and onto Center Street, where it took over several small clubs, including the Bonanza, recently owned by Wilbur Clark, who made his way to Las Vegas as Meyer Lansky’s frontman at the Desert Inn.
 The name changed to Harrah’s Bingo in 1953, complete with beautiful woodwork, fancy lighting, and colorful carpeting.
 He was a highly exacting manager, but allowed his shift managers a great deal of authority and didn’t interfere with day-to-day operations.